-LINE 1C2 - Act 123 Loss Utilization Recovery - Section 5 of Act 123 of the 2015 Regular Legislative Session provides that if a return was filed after July 1, 2015, for which a valid extension was allowed prior to July 1, 2015, then 1/3 of any portion of the net operating deduction that was disallowed by the Act, shall be allowed as a deduction in the return for each of the taxable years beginning during 2017, 2018, and 2019.
-If this applies, enter 1/3 of the portion of the net operating loss deduction that was disallowed by Act 123 on Line 1C2.
+LINE 1C2 - Act 123 Loss Utilization Recovery - Mark an "X" in the "2015 Legislation Recovery" box on the face of the return if you are claiming any of the recoveries allowed under Act 125 of the 2015 Regular Legislative Session.
+Section 5 of Act 123 of the 2015 Regular Legislative Session provides that if a return was filed after July 1, 2015, for which a valid extension was allowed prior to July 1, 2015, then one-third of any portion of the net operating loss deduction that was disallowed by the Act, shall be allowed as a deduction on the return for each of the taxable years beginning during 2017, 2018, and 2019.
+If this applies, enter one-third of the portion of the net operating loss deduction that was disallowed by Act 123 on Line 1C2.
 Round to the nearest dollar.
 For more information, see Revenue Information Bulletin 17-018.

-LINE 1D AND 1D1 - See the Federal Income Tax Deduction Worksheet on page 36 and the instructions on page 35.
+LINE 1D AND 1D1 - See the Federal Income Tax Deduction Worksheet on page 37 and the instructions on page 36.